In this article

 When choosing between a business credit card and a personal credit card, it’s important to consider your goals for using the card.
 Here are some key factors to consider:

-• Purpose: What do you plan to use the card for?
-Are you using it to finance business expenses or manage everyday purchases?
-If you’ll be using the card for business purchases, it’s usually best to choose a dedicated business card.
+• Purpose: If you’ll be using the card for business purchases, it’s usually best to choose a dedicated business card.

-• Credit limit: How much credit do you need?
-Would a higher credit limit help finance business expenses, or can you get by with a lower limit for managing everyday purchases?
-Business credit cards offer higher credit limits to accommodate business needs.
+• Credit limit: Business credit cards offer higher credit limits to accommodate business needs.

-• Rewards and perks: Do you care about earning rewards from your credit card?
-If so, compare the rewards programs offered by different types of cards.
-Different rewards credit cards offer cash back, travel rewards, and business-specific rewards categories.
+• Rewards and perks: Make sure to compare the rewards programs.
+Some credit card offers include cash back, travel rewards, and business-specific rewards categories.

-• Business credit score: Do you need the card to help you build business credit?
-If so, you’ll want to look for a business credit card that reports to the major business credit bureaus.
+• Business credit score: If you need your credit card to help you build business credit, you’ll want to look for a business credit card that reports to the major business credit bureaus.

 Get ready for your next step with Ramp

-If you’re interested in building business credit, consider Ramp’s corporate cards.
+If you’re interested in building business credit, it’s worth considering applying for Ramp’s corporate card.
 Our all-in-one business card and expense management platform comes with features that traditional credit cards can’t provide.

 For instance, some business credit cards offer free employee cards with customizable spending limits—but those aren’t spending controls.
 They simply put a limit on how much an employee can spend, not where they can spend it.
 Ramp corporate cards can do both, making them the next step in P&L management for your company.